devpatel18/nifty_stocks_analysis/README.md

-# Nifty 50 stocks Analysis
+# Nifty 50 Stocks Analysis
 - Created an interactive dashboard for Nifty50 stocks using Streamlit and Plotly and provided completely automated forecast using Prophet for prediction
 - Used yfinance api as a source for data
 ## Installation